Hollie Naughton

-Hollie Naughton, (born October 21, 1994 in Barnsley) is a professional squash player who represents Canada.
+Hollie Naughton (born October 21, 1994) is a Canadian professional squash player.
 She reached a career-high world ranking of World No. 16 in January 2022.
 In 2016, she won her first Canadian Nationals title.

+Career

-She competed at the 2015 Pan American Games, where she won a silver medal in the team event, and at the 2019 Pan American Games, where she won a bronze medal in the singles event.
+Naughton won a silver medal in the team event at the 2015 Pan American Games, and a bronze in the singles event at the 2019 Pan American Games.

 On 3 August 2022, Naughton won silver in the women's singles at the 2022 Commonwealth Games in Birmingham, beaten 3-1 by England's Georgina Kennedy.
 In doing so, Naughton became the first Canadian women to win a medal in the sport of squash at the Commonwealth Games.
 Naughton also served as Canada's closing ceremony flagbearer.